Try Astrologer API

 Subscribe to support and grow the project.

 Saros cycles are families of eclipses that share similar characteristics and recur at intervals of approximately 18 years and 11 days.
-Each Saros series begins with a partial eclipse, gradually develops through a series of total eclipses, and eventually ends — a lifecycle spanning roughly 1,200 to 1,500 years.
+Each Saros series begins with a partial eclipse, gradually develops through a series of total eclipses, and eventually ends – a lifecycle spanning roughly 1,200 to 1,500 years.
 Understanding Saros cycles adds a layer of historical depth to eclipse interpretation, connecting individual eclipses to multi-century thematic threads.
+In mundane astrology, where the focus is on collective patterns and long-range developments, the Saros framework transforms eclipse analysis from isolated event interpretation into a study of unfolding historical narratives.

 How Saros Cycles Work #